sflcin/internetshutdowns/README.md

 * Add the blog section in the menu, redirecting to "blog.internetshutdowns.in"
 * Update Longest shutdown section with the latest content
 * States update in the json
+* Update all the depreciated packages to the latest ones (bower -> yarn, jade -> pug)

 ## To setup the project locally: